MinaProtocol/mina-grants/README.md

 - Minimum of $1000 USD of Coda tokens
 - Create a short video that introduces Coda, highlights key differentiators, discusses Coda’s novel use of zk-SNARKs, use cases, etc.

+<i>We are also open to any of your suggestions for a grant!
+Submit an application <a href="https://forms.gle/ekPwDKE1BArTqVCu9">here</a> and we will review it.</i>

 ## How to Apply